ActionSA, ANC reach budget agreement, while DA's left out in cold

 National Treasury is going back to the drawing board to see if it is possible to abandon the 0.5 percentage point hike in value-added tax (VAT) along with the income tax bracket increase.

-This comes after ActionSA adopted the current budget and the ANC backing their budget framework report in return on Tuesday during a joint meeting of the Standing Committee and Select Committee on Finance at the National Council of Provinces (NCOP).
+This comes after ActionSA adopted the current budget and the ANC backing their budget framework report in return on Tuesday during a joint meeting of the Standing Committee and Select Committee on Finance at the National Council of Provinces (NCOP) building in Cape Town.

 The ANC and ActionSA together hold the majority in the Standing Committee on Finance.